Submissions for the 2025 Cardboard Edison Award open January 1!

 May: winners announced

-It’s here!
-Our annual Cardboard Edison Best Practices booklet, filled with board game design tips and resources, is back!
-Lots of articles and interviews covering all steps of the board game design process, including:
+Coming soon!
+Our annual Cardboard Edison Best Practices booklet, filled with board game design tips and resources, returns soon!

 Alpha Player Sponsors